Post

 1. Check if you are manually adding baseurl in Markdown.

-Now, my CI/CD pipeline passes with 0 errors!
+Now, my CI/CD pipeline passes with 0 errors (at the time of this fix)!

 This post is licensed under CC BY 4.0 by the author.